stelioskat/photon-wifi-setup/README.md

 # photon-wifi-setup

-Simple NodeJS/AngularJS for fast and easy Wifi setup of Particle Photon (https://docs.particle.io/reference/firmware/photon/).
+Simple NodeJS/AngularJS for fast and easy Wifi setup of Particle Photon (https://www.particle.io/products/hardware/photon-wifi-dev-kit).
+This app is very useful if you need to quickly change the Wifi credentials of your Photon without having to e.g. re-flash it.

 ## Installation